Practice/Industry Group Overview

 Intellectual property savvy.
 IP represents one of the most important areas in e-commerce and payments.
 We know the patent landscape in the payments arena, enabling us to spot potential issues before detail patent searches are run.
 We regularly engage in domain name acquisitions, work with clients on Web 2.0 policies, web-content monetization and draft linking agreements.
 We handle infringement issues unique to the Internet (for example metatags and other electronic coding) and litigate and arbitrate claims of cybersquatting and online infringement.

 Transactional experience.
-In a rapidly changing field like payments and e-commerce, mergers and acquisitions play a huge part in many companies' business strategy.
+In a rapidly changing field like payments and digital commerce, mergers and acquisitions play a huge part in many companies' business strategy.
 We are adept at licensing and other transfers of technology; we help clients engaged in the development, manufacturing and sale of new technology and products.
 We know technology joint ventures and R&D agreements as well as outsourcing of IT and related computer/data services.

 Nuts and Bolts